February 2017 Industry Speakers

 Well recognized for his excellent marketing skills and keen business intuition, Frank has presented, for the past 28 years, an economic forecast outlining growth and business trends for Georgia and the Southeastern United States region.
 The report, based on a wealth of data collected by Norton’s Native Intelligence Division, is a resource that guides many area companies and organizations in making their business decisions.
 He is a noted and colorful speaker on economic, demographic and real estate trends, giving 25 + talks annually.

 His clients include The Atlanta Falcons, 3 School Systems, Northeast Georgia Medical Center and The Longstreet Clinic.

-Frank is also partner in Southern Capital Funds, a private group of closed end real estate funds geared toward long-term and opportunistic investments throughout Georgia.
+Frank is also partner in Blackwatch Capital Funds with 250 million of assets managed, a private group of closed end real estate funds geared toward long-term and opportunistic investments throughout Georgia.

 In 2007 he and his partner brother, recast his family’s brokerage company to zero in on the troubled distressed asset market segment.
 During that stressful time, NortonREO.com managed and marketed a portfolio of residential and commercial stressed assets over $300 million, 49 banks and institutions, including the FDIC, Fannie Mae and Freddie Mac.
 Since 2008, the REO team has been involved in $1 billion in asset product sales.

 Professionally, Frank holds Broker’s licenses in the states of Georgia, Tennessee, Alabama, South Carolina and North Carolina.
 He is a member of the National Association of Realtors and the Council of Commercial Investment Managers.